 The Power of Exit Interviews

-An exit interview should be seen as a means to an end – the goal is not to prevent the employee giving the interview from leaving, but instead to learn from it and use it to gain insights to help retain talent, prevent bad hires, improve management practices and ultimately drive organizational performance.
+An exit interview should be seen as a means to an end – the goal is not to prevent the employee giving the interview from leaving, but instead to learn from it and use it to gain insights to help retain talent, prevent bad hires, improve management practices and ultimately drive organisational performance.

 Exit interviews are a great way to understand at scale why employees are leaving.
 But unless this data combined with feedback from other stages in the lifecycle or with operational data such as staff turnover figures, it’s difficult to implement improvement actions to remedy the situation.